cert-orangecyberdefense/datalake-taxii-integration/README.md

 # Datalake Taxii Integration

  This repository is used to continuously retrieve threats from the Datalake platform and insert them into a taxii server.
 The user can set a frequency at which the collections of STIX objects will be updated.
-Upon each update, all previously stored objects are purged from the collections and then replaced by the updated objects, allowing us to provided new information collected on older threats, e.g. updated score or whitelisting.
+Upon each update, all previously stored objects are purged from the collections and then replaced by the updated objects, allowing us to provide new information collected on older threats, e.g. updated score or whitelisting.

 A reference taxii server, [medallion](https://github.com/oasis-open/cti-taxii-server/) is used by default.